Friend testifies Euri Jenkins 'initiated' murder-for-hire plot to kill wife

 "Well there's no killing Makeva without you and Mr. Joseph," Lerman said.

-"No. Eury Jenkins is the one that initiated all of it because no one would have ever thought to kill Makeva if it didn't come from his mouth," Dale testified.
+"No. Euri Jenkins is the one that initiated all of it because no one would have ever thought to kill Makeva if it didn't come from his mouth," Dale testified.

-Monday morning, the trial is expected to continue with testimony from Joseph and Makeva's brother.
+The trial is expected to continue Monday morning with testimony from Joseph and Makeva's brother.

 Scripps Only Content 2022